· 11 min read

 Define Rental Income and Its Tax Implications

-Rental revenue refers to any payment received for the use or occupation of property.
-The IRS defines this to include not only monthly rent but also advance payments, non-refundable security deposits, and various fees associated with the rental agreement.
-Importantly, you may wonder, do you pay taxes on rental income, as it is taxed as regular income and added to your total taxable earnings, subject to the same federal tax brackets as wages or salaries.
+refers to any payment received for the use or occupation of property.
+The IRS defines this to include not only monthly rent but also security deposits, and various fees associated with the rental agreement.
+Importantly, you may wonder about the tax implications, as it is taxed as regular income and added to your total taxable earnings, subject to the same federal tax brackets as wages or salaries.
 For instance, in 2025, these brackets range from 10% to 37%, depending on the overall earnings level.
-Additionally, property owners can deduct specific costs related to the leased property, such as:
+Additionally, you can deduct expenses, such as:

-These deductions can significantly impact the taxable amount of rental revenue.
+These deductions can significantly impact the taxable income.

 Examine Taxation of Other Income Sources